 The group and company transact business mainly in euro.
-Exposure to currency exchange rates arise from the group's purchase of foreign currency to/from suppliers.
+Exposure to currency exchange rates arise from the group's purchases in foreign currency to/from suppliers.
 However, foreign currency denominated financial assets and liabilities at the end of the financial reporting date under review are deemed negligible.

-Accordingly, the group's exposure to foreign exchange risk is not significant and a sensitivity analysis for foreign exchange risk disclosing how profit or loss and equity would have been affected by changes in foreign exchange rates that were reasonably possible at the reporting date is deemed not necessary.
+Accordingly, the group's and company's exposure to foreign exchange risk is not significant and a sensitivity analysis for foreign exchange risk disclosing how profit or loss and equity would have been affected by changes in foreign exchange rates that were reasonably possible at the reporting date is deemed not necessary.